 (i)The Supplier has provided the Company with an invoice detailing the correct amount;

-(ii)All invoices should be sent email@example.com.
+(ii)All invoices should be sent to[email protected].
 Invoices received before 9.30am on Mondays will be processed for payment the next working day, where the event takes place within 14 days following the date that the invoice is received.
 Invoices received after 9.30am on Mondays will be processed for payment in the following week’s payment run, where the event takes place 14 days or more following the date that the invoice is received.
 Invoices received following completion of the arrangements in question will be processed for payment the next working day.

 (iii)The Company shall be entitled to deduct from the payment any sums claimed by the Company from the Supplier under the terms of this Agreement or any other agreement between the parties or on any other basis whatsoever.